-Note: Like many of my posts here, this is from development channel of Chrome OS, and from commit logs from the Chromium OS bug tracking system.
+Note: Like many of my posts here, this is from the development channel of Chrome OS, and from commit logs from the Chromium OS bug tracking system.
 This may not work on your Chromebook yet, so don’t panic if you find something not working.

-– screen kept on,
+– the screen kept on,

-– default power saving settings.
+– default power-saving settings.

 Keep Awake Extension for Chrome OS

 The Keep Awake extension was created by Google using this API.

 This extension makes it easy to temporarily disable power management on Chrome OS.

 It adds an icon in the upper-right corner of the browser that can be clicked to switch between modes where the screen is kept on, the system is prevented from sleeping, or power-saving settings are left unchanged.